-The shareholders' agreements must be communicated to the company and declared before each shareholders' meeting.
-In case of failure to comply with these requirements, the voting rights of the relevant shares cannot be exercised and any resolutions adopted with such voting rights may be voided.
+The shareholders' agreements must be communicated to the Company and declared before each shareholders' meeting.
+In case of failure to comply with these requirements, the voting rights attaching to the relevant Shares cannot be exercised and any resolutions approved due to the favorable vote of such Shares can be voided.